Jazz kissa: Post-war re-emergence

 At their height in the mid-1970s, there were around 600 jazz kissa operating in Japan.
 Societal changes over subsequent decades led to a steady reduction in jazz kissa numbers.
-Records and stereos became affordable for teenagers and students in the 1970s together with a considerable expansion in live jazz in Japan.
+Records and stereos became affordable for teenagers and students in the 1970s which, together with a considerable expansion in live jazz, made the music readily more accessible.
 The popularisation of jazz fusion forced jazz kissa to adapt to the new music, which some jazz fans found objectionable, or see their customer-base diminish.
 Aside from the change of music, cafés reduced the volume of the music, allowed patrons to talk, sold alcohol and lightened their décor.
 There was again a leap in access to personal audio equipment in the 1980s with the CD quickly replacing vinyl.
 Live jazz became widespread across Japan, and jazz was frequently the background music in hospitality venues.
 These developments negatively affected jazz kissa.
 One benefit to these changes was that jazz kissa became some of the few remaining places to hear jazz from original vinyl records.
 Customers continued visiting them as a reminder of the past or to feel they were "authentically" experiencing jazz music.